Parramatta Light Rail

 Parts of the light rail contain green track; this is an example near Cumberland Hospital.

 The Parramatta Light Rail is a 12 km standard gauge light rail line in Sydney, New South Wales, Australia.
 The first stage of the line runs from Westmead to Carlingford via the Western Sydney centre of Parramatta.
 Construction commenced in 2019, and the first stage opened on 20 December 2024.
 Services on the first stage run as the L4 Westmead & Carlingford Line.

-A second stage is planned for a branch from Camellia or Rydalmere to Sydney Olympic Park.
-Construction of stage two is expected to commence in late 2024, with major works beginning in 2025.
+A second stage is planned for a branch from Camellia or Rydalmere to Wentworth Point and eventually Sydney Olympic Park.
+Construction of stage two commenced in late 2024, with major works beginning in 2025.

 The Parramatta Light Rail network is physically separate from the rest of Sydney's light rail network and hence does not connect with the L1, L2 and L3 lines.

 History

 Predecessors

 The Main Suburban line, the first railway in Sydney, opened in 1855 between Sydney and Granville and was extended to Parramatta in 1860, making Parramatta railway station one of the oldest in Sydney.
 In 1883, the Parramatta – Duck River tramway began operation under Sydney Ferries Limited, running between Parramatta Park to the mouth of Duck River, where it connected with the Parramatta River ferry services to Sydney.
 In 1885, the Carlingford railway line opened between Clyde and Camellia and was extended to Carlingford in 1896, while the Sandown line opened as a branch in 1888.
 In 1902, the Rogans Hill railway line opened as a steam tramway, was extended to Castle Hill in 1910, and was converted into a railway between 1919 and 1923 with a final extension to Rogans Hill in 1924.

 The Rogans Hill railway closed in 1932 due to competition from automobiles and motor buses on adjacent roads.
 The Duck River tramway ceased passenger service following the cancellation of the ferry service in 1928, operating as a freight railway until its closure in 1943.
 Passenger service ended on the Sandown line in 1991 and the line closed in 2010.
 By this time, only the Carlingford and Main Suburban lines were still in operation in the Parramatta area.